LABSS/gloderss/README.md

 gloderss (GLODERS Simulator)
 ============================

-(Linux) Instructions to download the GLODERS Simulator and test it
+(Linux) Instructions to download the GLODERS Simulator, compile and execute it

 1. Software Pre-Requisites
 --------------------------